 Tropical-print shirts, sunblock jokes, and inflatable flamingos took over San Jose in the middle of January.
 Further Confusion 2026 brought the summer heat to the Bay Area, leaning hard into the classic anime "beach episode" trope while it was still cold outside.

-FC 2026 ran January 15-19 under the theme "The Beach Episode" and drew 6,811 attendees to the San Jose Convention Center, raising $45,279 for The Street Dog Coalition.
+FC 2026 ran January 15-19 under the theme "The Beach Episode" and drew 6,621 attendees to the San Jose Convention Center (against 6,811 paid registrations), raising $45,279 for The Street Dog Coalition.
 The convention returned to its standard footprint across the convention center and the connected San Jose Marriott and Signia by Hilton hotels.

 Here is the recap.
 For evergreen travel info, hotel detail, and the full Past Years archive, see the Further Confusion convention page.